 Another concern is for New Jersey seniors who make up nearly 15% of the state’s population.
 Without a Medicare Advantage Plan or a Medicare supplement, Medicare doesn’t cover routine vision exams or pay for essentials like glasses or contacts.

-Those who qualify for Medicaid have coverage for vision care, including periodic exams, new frames and prescription lenses.
+Those who qualify for Medicaid have coverage for vision care, including periodic exams, new frames and prescription lenses from a large network of providers.
 However, expect coverage to be limited.
 For example, adults have coverage for a new lens prescription once every 2 years and there is no coverage for contact exams, contact lenses or many lens treatments like no-line bifocals.

 Seniors not covered by a 3rd-party plan or families who don’t have full coverage for vision care through their health insurance provider can choose from several providers who specialize in vision care insurance.